open-telemetry/opentelemetry-ruby/instrumentation/faraday/README.md

 end
 ```

-An example of how to interface with Faraday can be found within the example/faraday.rb directory.
+An example of how to interface with Faraday can be found in `example/faraday.rb`.

 ## How can I get involved?